Izaan17/CMDBaker/README.md

 ### Step 2: Run Bake

-Once installed, you can run Bake with:
+Once installed, you can test run Bake with the version command:

 ```zsh
 bake -v